Dynatrace/ace-box/user-skel/repos/hot-im/exercises/01-lab/README.md

 5. Filter for Impact level *Application*.
 6. Sort the number of *Affected* entities in decreasing order.
 7. Select one of the first Dynatrace Problems in the list.

-> TO DO: add screenshot after Nacho has added a deployment event that will appear in the Problem :white_check_mark:

 <div align="center">
 <img width="900" src="img/event-in-Problem.png">